What You Need To Train With Kirklees & Calderdale SCITT

 The programme is designed for those who have skills and potential to train as teachers.
 SCITT (School Centred Initial Teacher Training) training is designed to suit individual needs and leads to the award of Qualified Teacher Status (QTS).

-If you are looking to apply for teacher training with us in 2017/18, UCAS opens on 26th October 2017.
+If you are looking to apply for teacher training with us in 2018/19, UCAS opens late October 2018.

 We have places in Primary, Art, Biology, Chemistry, DT, English, Geography, History, Mathematics, MfL, Music, Drama, PE and Physics.

 To find us – simply search for them by name (‘Kirklees’) and don’t apply any other filters.
 You’ll be presented with the search listings for programmes we offer.
 To see the full list of training programmes (whether we have vacancies or not), use the ‘All training programmes, with or without vacancies’ filter.
 Then click SEARCH

 Tip – Register with Get Into Teaching – for advice and information about teaching and a tailored programme of support through your application process.

 Please make sure you have read all the information about the programme as set out on the website.
 You may also wish to attend one of our 2017 Teacher Training Information Fairs for further information or call 01484 221177 to speak to our team.

 All qualifications must be gained by the start of the course and as detailed in any offer made.
 We will consider applications from people who are finishing a qualification but any offer would be fully subject to the successful completion of relevant qualifications.

 * GCSE Maths and English at least Grade C. ALL primary applicants must also have GCSE Science at least Grade C